 If there is not enough space for needed physical distancing in a patient care area, the patient companion may be asked to wait in a designated area until the patient’s appointment is complete.

-- All people entering Dana-Farber will be screened for symptoms such as fever, cough, shortness of breath, nasal congestion, sore throat, body aches, or rash.
-Any pre-approved visitor with obvious signs of illness will be asked to kindly leave.
+All people entering Dana-Farber will be screened for symptoms of coronavirus, such as fever, cough, shortness of breath, loss of taste or smell, nausea, nasal congestion, sore throat, body aches, or rash.

-- If you have symptoms of a cold or flu (cough, fever, difficulty breathing, nasal congestion, rash, body aches, chills, or sore throat), please call your Dana-Farber doctor’s office before you come in.
+If you have symptoms of a cold or flu (cough, fever, difficulty breathing, nasal congestion, rash, body aches, chills, nausea, or sore throat), please call your Dana-Farber doctor’s office before you come in.

-In light of our current no-visitor policy for adult patients, we now offer a free cellphone waiting lot where the person who drives you to your appointment can park or wait.
+For companions not accompanying you to your appointment, we offer a cellphone waiting lot where the person who drives you to your appointment can park or wait.